In the End (Depeche Mode song)

-"In the End" is a song by English electronic music band Depeche Mode, released on 24 October 2025 as the first digital single from their upcoming live album Memento Mori: Mexico City, which is due to be released on 5 December 2025.
+"In the End" is a song by English electronic music band Depeche Mode, released on 24 October 2025 as the first digital single from their eighth live album Memento Mori: Mexico City, which was released on 5 December 2025.

 Background

-The song was written by Martin L. Gore and Richard Butler.
-The track was recorded during sessions for their 2023 studio album Memento Mori.
-This is one of the four bonus tracks not included in the original album.
-The others are "Survive", "Life 2.0", and "Give Yourself to Me".
-"In the End" is also featured in the Depeche Mode's new concert documentary film titled Depeche Mode: M released on 5 June 2025.
+"In the End" was written by Martin L. Gore and Richard Butler.
+The song was recorded during sessions for Depeche Mode's 2023 studio album Memento Mori, and is one of the four bonus tracks not included on the original album; the others are "Survive", "Life 2.0", and "Give Yourself to Me".
+"In the End" is also featured in the band's concert documentary film Depeche Mode: M, released on 5 December 2025.

 Reception

-Tom Breihan of Stereogum wrote: "It's called "In The End," and it's not a Linkin Park cover, though I bet that would honestly be pretty lit.
-Instead, it's a throbbing goth-pop meditation on the temporary nature of live."
-Bill Pearis of BrooklynVegan stated: "A rumination of mortality, “In the End” is a pretty terrific Depeche Mode song, all midtempo mood as they sing “We’re weightless / Floating endlessly / We’ll be dust again / In the end” over layers and layers of very cool-sounding synths."
+Tom Breihan of Stereogum described "In the End" as "a throbbing goth-pop meditation on the temporary nature of live [sic]."
+Bill Pearis of BrooklynVegan stated: "A rumination of mortality, 'In the End' is a pretty terrific Depeche Mode song, all midtempo mood as they sing 'We're weightless / Floating endlessly / We'll be dust again / In the end' over layers and layers of very cool-sounding synths."